furycd001/dots/conky/readme.md

 # [ CONKY CONFIG ]

 My conky config is usually very simple / minimal.
-I also don't it very often, but when I do you'll find it here....
+I also don't chnage it very often, but when I do you'll find it here....

 ## Single line pipe..